Project 1. Support for Azure in Meshery

 Description:

 Kubernetes manifests, especially collections of them, can be complex.
-This plugin will bridge the gap between Kubernetes cluster and workflow configurations and their visual representation in Kanvas Snapshots.
+This plugin will bridge the gap between Kubernetes cluster and workflow configurations and their visual representation in snapshots.
 The plugin will allow users to generate a visual snapshot of the combination of multiple Kubernetes manifest files, each containing one or more Kubernetes resources.
 Users will be able to receive these snapshots either via email or as a URL displayed directly in the terminal.
+See https://github.com/meshery-extensions/kubectl-kanvas-snapshot

 Expected outcomes:

-1. A functional kubectl plugin that integrates with Meshery to generate Kanvas Snapshots from Kubernetes manifests.
+- A functional kubectl plugin that integrates with Meshery to generate snapshots from Kubernetes manifests.

 Project 8.
-Expanding end-to-end test coverage in Meshery using Playwright
+Expanding E2E test coverage in Meshery using Playwright

 Description: